 The applications of your skills and strategy should be tailored to each unique IT job opportunity that you are qualified for within the industry

-A key reason for using a recruiter is to find possibilities that you otherwise wouldn’t know about.
+A key reason for using a technical recruiting firm is to find possibilities that you otherwise wouldn’t know about.
 There are a variety of reasons why this could be useful for you.
 If you are currently working, it can be difficult to juggle your job, a job search, and your everyday life.
-With all of this going on, there is no way you can scour every job opportunity to find the one that is best for you.
-Let a recruiter take one of those off your plate.
+With all of this going on, there is no way you can scour every tech job opportunity to find the one that is best for you.
+Let a tech recruiter take one of those off your plate.

 When employers need to fill a position, there is no rule book that discusses how they are to communicate that job opening to the world.
-Most of our recruiters have been in this industry for years.
-So we have developed relationships with a variety of different companies, which gives us the advantage of knowing of job opportunities before they are posted on a job board.
+Most of our technical recruiters have been in this industry for years.
+So we have developed relationships with a variety of different companies, which gives us the advantage of the knowledge of job opportunities before they are posted on a job board.

-Before you commit to a recruiter, you should ask questions about his own experiences, much like an interview.
-Check to see how long he has been with the company and the industry.
-If there is little experience under either one of these categories, he probably isn’t the best choice as your recruiter.
+Before you commit to a technical recruiter, you should ask questions about his own experiences, much like an interview.
+Check to see how long he or she has been with the technical recruiting company and the information technology industry.
+If there is little experience under either one of these categories, he or she probably isn’t the best choice as your recruiter.

 If you work in technology, you understand the power and certainty that reports can supply.
 If you want to understand the efficiency of a process, you run the numbers to assess the production.

-Now, apply the same logic to assessing a prospective recruiter, by asking how many successful placements have been made in the last month and in the last year.
-A productive number would be 3 placements a month.
-This number allows for each recruiter to have a vested relationship with you, the client, while finding opportunities in a timely fashion.
+Now, apply the same logic to assessing a prospective technical recruiting agency, by asking how many successful placements have been made in the last month and in the last year.
+A productive number would be 3 placements a month per recruiter.
+This number allows for each recruiter to have a vested relationship with you, the client while finding opportunities in a timely fashion.